Minnesota is developing a state system of highways covering the entire state and by which practically any part of the state can be reached.

 MN-091.5 Renville

 202 N Main St. Renville City Historical Museum in a late 1800s schoolhouse.
 The museum features many materials regarding former resident Michael Dowling, an amazing man who, despite triple amputations, was a “Good Roads” leader, teacher, and newspaper publisher.
 He later moved to Olivia where he was a banker, garage owner, president of the Yellowstone Trail Association 1917-1918, and friend of President William McKinley.
-For Dowling’s inspiring biography, see Trail Tale: Dowling, page <?>.
+For Dowling’s inspiring biography, see Trail Tale: Dowling.

 MN-097.1 Danube